studentof2020/Creators/storyboard/README.md

  **D.** To provide virtual practice of operating spectrocalorimeter.</b> <br>

 **2.3 Set the Pathway Activities**
-**A.** There will be red button to start the simulator.
+**A.** There will be a green arrow button to start the simulator.
 The set up of the experiment consist of spectrocalorimeter, beaker, test tube, pipette, etc. will display by the simulator.<br>
-**B.** There will be button to add the reagents to prepare standard solution.
-After preparing standard solution the next button will take over to the next set up.<br>
+**B.** There will be add and pour method to add the reagents to prepare standard solution.
+After preparing standard solution the arrow button will take over to the next set up.<br>
-**C.** There will be button for taking sample in test tube.
-Then user will press next for spectrocalorimeter set up.<br>
+**C.** There will be add and pour method for taking sample in test tube by clicking on the bottles.
+Then user will press arrow for spectrocalorimeter set up.<br>
 **D.** now there will be button for power on , placing test tube on spectrocalorimeter, setting wavelength, and see reading.<br>
-**E.** Once the reading of optical densities for all the seven samples are noted.
+**E.** Once the reading of optical densities for all the four samples are noted.
 Simulator will display table.<br>
 **F.** user will fill all the reading of optical densities then plot the calibrated graph will display <br>
 **G.** now there will be “show result” button which will display the result of the experiment.</b> <br>
 <p>2.4 Set challenges and question/complexity/variation in question</p>